chloealbright/DevHiveMind/Architecture/Concurrency Vs Horizontal Scaling.md

 - **Definition**: Concurrency refers to an application's ability to execute multiple tasks or processes simultaneously.
 It's about efficiently managing and executing multiple tasks concurrently within a single instance of the application.

 - **Key Points**:
-- Concurrency is often achieved through techniques like multithreading or asynchronous programming.
+- Concurrency is often achieved through techniques like multi-threading or asynchronous programming.
 - It's essential for maximizing the utilization of available system resources and improving responsiveness.
 - Concurrency primarily deals with optimizing the performance of a single instance of the application.